tobiasebsen/emoncms/readme.md

 **Faster Query speeds**
 With timestore feed data query requests are about 10x faster (2700ms using mysql vs 210ms using timestore).
+*Note:* initial benchmarks show timestore request time to be around 45ms need to investigate the slightly slower performance may be on the emoncms end rather than timestore.

 **Reduced Disk use**
 Disk use is also much smaller, A test feed stored in an indexed mysql table used 170mb, stored using timestore which does not need an index and is based on a fixed time interval the same feed used 42mb of disk space.